 Paul starts off his prayer, sharing what the marks are of a true Christian: Faith in Christ and love for other Christians.
 The Ephesians Paul is writing to are saints because they have repented of their sins and put the faith and trust in Jesus Christ as Lord alone for salvation (see What is the Gospel).

 Before I get into Paul's prayer, I want to remind you that if you are in Christ, God's divine power has granted to us everything pertaining to life and godliness, through knowledge of Him who called us by His own glory and excellence (2 Peter 1:3).
 We don't need to search for something extra in our Christian life.
 It says everything has been given to us.
 At salvation, everything the believer needs in Christ has been given to us.

 “The Christian's primary need is for wisdom and obedience to appropriate the abundance of blessings the Lord has already given.
 Our problem is not lack of blessings, but lack of insight and wisdom to understand and use them properly and faithfully.”

 ~ John MacArthur

-We don't need to be seeking more spiritual resources.
-We need to ask the Lord to give us understanding and insight so we can know and appropriate the resources we do have and received in complete abundance at the moment of our salvation.
+We don’t need to be seeking more spiritual resources.
+We need to ask the Lord to give us understanding and insight to know and appropriate the resources we have received abundance at the moment of our salvation.

 Let’s look together more specifically as we break down the rest of the passage in Ephesians 1:15-23 what Paul specifically prayed for the believers.
 We know prayer is just speaking to God, and God speaks to us through His Word, the Bible.
 Prayer is a wonderful privilege we have as His children called out of darkness into His marvelous light.
 In verse 16, Paul unceasingly prays, giving thanks for these believers and for God’s work in their lives.